 Bundle of joy?
 Or bundle of noise?
 During the first few months of life, most babies cry a full two or three hours each day!
 Needless to say, many new parents are unprepared for the amount of time their newborns spend fussing.

 In most cases, crying is normal and healthy—although admittedly not much fun for either parent or child.
 That being said, there are some things you can do to make it easier for both of you.
 First, learn why babies cry the way they do (we think you'll be reassured).
-Then, develop some parent-tested strategies for soothing your little tearful earful.
+Then, develop some parent-tested strategies for soothing your crying baby.
 And remember: it won't last forever.
 We promise.

 Crying is your baby's primary means of communication, translating to: "I'm hungry!"
 "I'm tired!" or "I'm scared!"
 Babies also cry when they're hot or cold, anxious, and need a diaper change.
 Over time, you will learn to recognize your baby's different cries.